[Asis-l] Collection of links on science, medicine, scholarly communication and general Web stuff

 hleman at samhealth.org

 Hi, all.
-I have been poking around in Twitter again and just want to pass along various items that struck me as useful.
+I have been poking around in Twitter again and would like to pass along some links to stuff I found interesting.

 Hope Leman, MLIS